mcgfeller/py-schemas/README.md

 This is a working document to propose a unfication of Schemas used in Python.

-It expand on the ideas put forth in https://ict.swisscom.ch/2017/12/python-schema/ and on growing frustrations with special-purpose schemas.
+It expand on the ideas put forth in my [Dec 17 Blog Post on Python Schemas](https://ict.swisscom.ch/2017/12/python-schema/) and on growing frustrations with special-purpose schemas.

 # Goals